-Lake Poutoa is one of a series of shallow waterbodies running along the coastal dunes south from Lake Kereta.
-This lake together with Lakes Karaka, Ngakaru and Piripoua were marked on recent topographic maps (Map Toaster Topo, Version 4.00.194, 2007) as 'dry', although earlier maps (NZMS260 Sheet Q10, Helensville,

-Edition 1 1980) showed lakes as a series of basins holding water.
+Lake Poutoa is one of a series of shallow water bodies running along the coastal dunes south from Lake Kereta.
+This lake together with Lakes Karaka, Ngakaru and Piripoua were marked on recent topographic maps (Map Toaster Topo, Version 4.00.194, 2007) as 'dry', although earlier maps (NZMS260 Sheet Q10, Helensville, Edition 1, 1980) showed lakes as a series of basins holding water.
 Lake Poutoa is likely to have undergone major changes in water levels over time, which makes it difficult to assign a meaningful LakeSPI score without information on its original bathymetry.
 The lake is known to dry leaving little open water (J. Bendall pers comm.
 2005) and the presence of drowned and emergent dead trees also suggest lower past water levels.
-The submerged plant community of Lake Poutoa in 2005 gave a high ecological condition for a shallow lake of its type.
+Collier (1996) reported the loss of more than 50% of lakes on the South Kaipara Heads attributed to pine transpiration losses and rainfall/groundwater interception.

-Table 12.LakeSPI results for Lake Poutoa.
+LakeSPI results for Lake Poutoa.
 LakeSPI Indices expressed as a % of lake maximum potential.

 State Year LakeSPI Index (%) Native Condition Index (%) Invasive Impact Index (%)

 Pristine 97 93 0

 Historical data 2005 90 82 6

-Present day 2010 0 0 0
+2010 0 0 0

+Present day 2017 - - -